Skip to main content

 Objectives

-When it comes to developing a name for your brand, always begin with your objectives and end goal in mind.
-This will give you a framework to streamline the process and ensure you end up with a shortlist of names that support and agree with the most important aspects of your business.
+The first step to coming up with a name for your brand is having a clear objective or end goal in mind.
+This will give you a framework to streamline the brainstorming process, ensuring that you end up with a shortlist of potential names that reflect the most critical aspects of your business.

-• What message do you want to pass to your clients?
+• What message do you want to pass on to your customers?

-• What emotions do you want the name to evoke?
+• What emotions or feelings do you want the name to evoke?

-• What impression do you want your name to leave on your clients?
+• What impression do you want your name to leave on your customers?

 • Where will the name be displayed?